Friday, November 29, 2024

 "Are you scared?" he asked.
 That certainly got personal quick.

-"I'm not going anywhere," he said, waving her in.
-"Come on in and have a seat.
+"I'm not going anywhere," said Robert, waving her in.
+"Come on in out of the cold.
 Is it alright if I unwrap this?"

 "Only if you promise not to share," she said with a grin.
 Even though her host hadn't, she slipped off her shoes.
 "So, have you ever heard of a meniscus?"